 With the eyedropper, click in an area of a person’s skin to automatically adjust the skin tones of your photo.

-Temperature/Tint: Balances the warmth of an image by adjusting color temperatures (blue to yellow) and tint (green to magenta).
+Temperature/Tint: Balances the warmth of an image by adjusting colour temperatures (blue to yellow) and tint (green to magenta).

-With the eyedropper, click in a neutral gray area to automatically adjust the temperature and tint of gray areas of your photo.
+With the eyedropper, click in a neutral grey area to automatically adjust the temperature and tint of grey areas of your photo.